NanoBuilder/NanoBuilder/README.md

 ## What for?

-NanoBuilder can help you write more maintainable tests.
+NanoBuilder helps you write maintainable tests.

 When tests directly create objects, they tie themselves to the constructors and dependencies.
 When those things change, the tests also need to change.